blain1995/100DaysOfCode/logs/days11to20.md

 ### Thoughts:

 Really enjoyed today again, definitely getting the hang of oop and feeling a lot more confident with it.

+## Day 15: 15th March 2021

+### Today's progress:

+Today I spent a little time getting used to using [turtle](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days11to20/day15/day15_turtle.py) drawing basic shapes and getting used to assigning aesthetics

+I then used turtle to make a little [painting](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days11to20/day15/day15_painting.py), similar to ones made by Damien Hirst.
+This extracts RGB values from a downloaded [jpeg](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days11to20/day15/hirst.jpg)

+### Thoughts:

+This was really fun, I'm excited to use turtle more in the future.